jdmota/java-typestate-checker/README.md

 The tool has two modes:

 - Linear mode: where objects must be used in a linear way;
 - Non linear mode: where objects may be aliased (this mode uses the **language of assertions** and the **inference algorithm**).
-It is experimental and has some limitations.
+It is highly experimental, including several limitations, and may not provide the same guarantees that the linear mode is able to provide.

 ## Demo